Last updated on

 IDX is a website integration that allows visitors to browse and search for MLS-style listings on your website.

 The best part, though, is that, with IDX, you don’t have to update your listings manually.
 IDX will do it for you automatically.

 Which is why we include IDX integration within Carrot’s real estate agent website design.

 This is what IDX looks like in action.

 With IDX, visitors can search for houses natively on your website rather than having to leave and go to Zillow or Realtor.com.

 And the more time people spend on your website, getting to know you and your business, the better they’ll remember you when they’re reading to buy a house.

-However, no matter how good the IDX on your website, people still go to third-party listing websites at some point.
+However, no matter how good the IDX on your real estate website, people still go to third-party listing websites at some point.